Why Transfer to MU?

 - Academic Reference Form: Give the Academic Reference Form to a college professor or academic advisor.
 Ask him or her to complete and send it to the Manchester University Office of Admissions.

 - Transfer Student Information (TSI) Form: Submit the Transfer Student Information Form (TSI) form completed by the registrar at the last college or university you attended.

 Send it in!
 All materials should be sent to the Office of Admissions, Manchester University, 604 E. College Ave., P.O.
 Box 365, North Manchester, IN 46962-0365.
 Fax 260-982-5239.

 Manchester values the experiences of our transfer students.
 They bring different perspectives to learning and add value to our community.
 To show support of our incoming transfers, Manchester offers a variety of merit-based and Manchester-funded scholarships.
 Below are some of the scholarships for which you might be eligible:

-- Phi Theta Kappa Scholarship - $17,000 per year for those students who are documented PTK members
+- Phi Theta Kappa Scholarship - up to $19,500 per year for those students who are documented PTK members

 - Additional Manchester Scholarships (per year)

 - Connections Award - $1,000 to any student who has had a relative attend Manchester or to students who are members of the Church of the Brethren

 - Music Scholarships – Audition-based scholarships (up to $1,500)